Explain Algorithm and Flowchart with Examples

-To write a logical step-by-step method to solve the problem is called algorithm, in other words, an algorithm is a procedure for solving problems.
-In order to solve a mathematical or computer problem, this is the first step of the procedure.
-An algorithm includes calculations, reasoning and data processing.
-Algorithms can be presented by natural languages, pseudo code and flowcharts, etc.
+To write a logical step-by-step method to solve the problem is called the algorithm; in other words, an algorithm is a procedure for solving problems.
+In order to solve a mathematical or computer problem, this is the first step in the process.
+An algorithm includes calculations, reasoning, and data processing.
+Algorithms can be presented by natural languages, pseudocode, and flowcharts, etc.

-A flowchart is the graphical or pictorial representation of an algorithm with the help of different symbols, shapes and arrows in order to demonstrate a process or a program.
+A flowchart is the graphical or pictorial representation of an algorithm with the help of different symbols, shapes, and arrows to demonstrate a process or a program.
 With algorithms, we can easily understand a program.
-The main purpose of a flowchart is to analyze different processes.
-Several standard graphics are applied in a flowchart:
+The main purpose of using a flowchart is to analyze different methods.
+Several standard symbols are applied in a flowchart:

-The graphics above represent different part of a flowchart.
+The symbols above represent different parts of a flowchart.
 The process in a flowchart can be expressed through boxes and arrows with different sizes and colors.
-In a flowchart, we can easily highlight a certain element and the relationships between each part.
+In a flowchart, we can easily highlight certain elements and the relationships between each part.